XixWISExiX/ChargeOK/README.md

 # Log

 ## 09 26 2024
-New git repo
+New git repo to let Josh handle merge conflicts.
+We all must create a pull request to push to the main branch now.
+The old repo was a mess.

+Need to work on font-end

 ## Aug 31 2024

-Added Google API
+Added Google API, planning on handing routing on our own though.

 ## Aug 29 2024

-Built 2 React apps and a svelt app for Ticket 2
+Built 2 React apps, 1 svelt app, and .NET app for Ticket 2 simple HTML embedded apps.

 ## Aug 28 2024
 Decided on using afdc API for station info for Ticket2, we'll compare React, .Net, and Svelt for frontend

 ## Aug 23 2024
 Ticket 1 Domain Understanding Presentation

 ## Aug 21 2024
 Our priorities right now are

 1. Getting ready for the presentation